Branding is key to nonprofits, but how do you ensure brand consistency throughout your nonprofit organization? A Brand Book / Style Guide can help.

 Create your own Nonprofit Brand Book / Style Guide

 You now know what a Brand Book and Style Guide is, what the difference is between them, how large nonprofits are using them to keep their branding consistent.

 It’s time to create your very own Nonprofit Brand Book and Style Guide.

-Check out Lytho’s free resource to get started with creating a brand people will truly love.
+Check out Lytho’s free resource to get started with creating a brand people will truly love and Manage your Brand.